Released On 10th Sep 2019

 In shipping terms, the acronym DAP stands for Delivered at Place.

-What is Delivered at Place (DAP)?
+What are Delivered at Place (DAP) incoterms?

 This is an international trade term (an Incoterm) that describes a type of arrangement between buyer and seller, in which the seller agrees to pay all the costs of moving sold goods to a specific location.
 This includes: